Writings About Music

 I think that's enough.
 Thank you, Ladies and Gentlemen.
 See you around.

-This interview was originally suggested, and published by Stephen Miner, the creator, and editor of a fantastic Lee Konitz web site that went off the net during 2000.
-I asked Lee about this, and he told me he heard Stephen had tragically passed away.
-This must obviously be the reason why that memorable site no longer exists.
-Stephen told me at one point that the interview has been translated into many different languages.
-I recently learned that Sergio Karam, a Brazilian, was a collaborator on the Konitz site.
+The interview was originally suggested and later published by Stephen Miner, the creator and editor of a fantastic Lee Konitz web site that regretfully went offline in 2000.
+I asked Lee about this, and his understanding was that Stephen had tragically passed away.
+This must be the reason why that memorable site no longer exists.
+Stephen did write me that the interview had been translated into many different languages!
+More recently, I learned that Sergio Karam, a Brazilian, was a collaborator on the former Konitz site.

 Gary Foster said this was the finest jazz interview he ever read, making it required reading for all his students.
 Lee enjoyed it so much it became a template for a subsequent book about him, preferring this format to that of a traditional biography.

 Michael Robinson is a Los Angeles-based composer and writer (musicologist).